automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Procompsognathus.md

 # Procompsognathus
-## Description: Was it an archosaur or an early dinosaur?
+## Was it an archosaur or an early dinosaur?